mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ![](17.png)

-When breakpoints are added, editor makes a few UI changes and provides a few more utilities for debugging:
+When you add breakpoints, the editor makes a few UI changes and provides a few more utilities for debugging:

 - The **Run** button will change to **Debug**
 - **Variables**, **Watch**, and **Call Stack** trays will be added to the bottom tray bar

 Now click on the green **Debug** button on the Dashboard.
-The editor will run the script and will:
+The editor will run the script and:

-- Stop at breakpoint on line 5
+- Stops at breakpoint on line 5
 - Highlights the breakpoint line in orange and shows an arrow on the left side of the line
 - Highlights Status Bar in orange to show we are debugging a script
 - Activates the debug control buttons on the Dashboard